jjconti/twistedmold/trunk/README.txt

 HOW TO PLAY THE GAME:

-Move your zombie with the arrows keys and twist whit space bar.
+Move your zombie with the arrows keys and twist it whit the space bar.

 LICENSE: